-For a random position; the paths of the robot using fuzzy Q-learning algorithm are depicted in figure 5.
-We observe the improvement of the robot behavior.
-The figure 6 shows the maximization of the average values of the received reinforcements.
-In all cases, the robot moves toward the target for any initial position.
+The paths of the robot using this algorithm are depicted in Fig.4 (a-b-c-d).
+We observe the improvement of the robot behavior and figure 5 shows the maximization of the average values of the received reinforcements.
+In all cases, the robot moves toward the target for any initial position by executing continuous actions.
 The learning is faster than the previous using Q-learning algorithm.